 This glass used in this material is made from gradually heating a mixture including limestone and silica sand, amongst other ingredients.
 It is very important at the heating stage that it's temperature is managed carefully to ensure a smooth and robust end material which does not have any defects.

-According to Fibre Reinforced Plastic Resource Centre, the thin strands of glass fibre is made from passing the heated material through fine brushing machines while the mixture is cooling.
+According to the Fibre Reinforced Plastic Resource Centre, the thin strands of glass fibre is made from passing the heated material through fine brushing machines while the mixture is cooling.
 The resulting material can either be made into glass fibre matting or woven cloth.

-Once the fibreglass stands have been made, these can then be used to build up the structure of a product, for example a canoe – usually from a mould – with an outer made of polyester plastic.
+Once the fibreglass stands have been made, these can then be used to build up the structure of a product, for example, a canoe – usually from a mould – with an outer made of polyester plastic.
 The fibreglass is secured with resin.

-Most commonly GRP is used for the likes of watercrafts including bulkheads and canoes.
+Most commonly GRP is used for the likes of watercraft including bulkheads and canoes.
 Its weight allows for easier construction with it being easier to transport and lift.
 The process of moulding also allows for asymmetric shapes to be manufactured easily and efficiently.

 The product is also used for housing, enclosures and storage tanks such as septic tanks, simply because of its durability.

-The material is built to last and can withstand high levels of corrosion – perfect for use outdoor where it is exposed to the elements.
+The material is built to last and can withstand high levels of corrosion – perfect for use outdoors where it is exposed to the elements.
 Even the likes of swimming pool bases and are easily manufactured with this material; making many products far more affordable.